dfmonaco/my_site/src/posts/understanding_node-the_event_loop.md

 [`process.nextTick`][6]

-_* Names are very missleading here as global.setImmediate is on the next “tick”, and process.nextTick is “immediate”_
+_* Names are very misleading here as global.setImmediate is on the next “tick”, and process.nextTick is “immediate”_

 # Callback execution order